|

 (until you start getting to the VERY expensive or heavy items) are made

-from napa leather which is a finished sheep hide.
+from nappa leather which is a finished sheep hide.
 It is soft and comfortable.

 But like other soft and comfortable products it is not as strong as